kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q16
 Risk factors for *squamous cell carcinoma* include the following, EXCEPT:

-	A. UV radiation - T
+	A. UV radiation
-	B. Burn scars - T
+	B. Burn scars
 	C. Surgery
 	D. Vitiligo
-	E. Actinic keratoses and Bowen’s disease - T
+	E. Actinic keratoses and Bowen’s disease
 #### Answer: C. Surgery - *FALSE* = D. Vitiligo
 - Squamous cell carcinoma is a malignant epidermal tumour
 	- Whose cells show maturation towards keratin formation
-- Squamous cell carcinoma has a number of risk factors, but vitiligo is **not** one of them
+- Squamous cell carcinoma has a number of risk factors
+	- vitiligo is **not** one of them

 #### Squamous Cell Carcinoma (SCC) - LEARN
 - Clinically this is a firm skin tumour normally found on the dorsum of the hand, the scalp or the face